shaileshiet31/weather_project/README.md

 2)type -->mvn install

-this will build the class files and create executable jars in target subdirectory folder
+this will build the project  and create executable jar in target subdirectory folder

 3)navigate to target sub folder in cmd (type--> cd target )

 4)Type --> java -jar WeatherSimulation-0.0.1-SNAPSHOT.jar

-it will run the program and ask for inputs
+This will run the program and ask for inputs

   #### Inputs Required